latent-to/developer-docs/docs/keys/proxies/pure-proxies.md

 2. Under “using the selected account”, choose the pure proxy account.
 3. Select the `proxy` pallet and choose `killPure(spawner, proxyType, index, height, extIndex)`.
 4. Fill the parameters:
-   - `spawner`: select the account that created the proxy from th UI.
+   - `spawner`: select the account that created the proxy from the UI.
    - `proxyType`: select the proxy type.
    - `index`: leave as `0`.
    - `height`: input the block number that the proxy was created at.